Raymond F. Clevenger: Biography

 Clevenger was born in Chicago and attended schools in Oak Park, Illinois, graduating from high school in 1944.
 He served in the United States Army Medical Corps from July 1944 to July 1946.
 He resumed his education and attended Roosevelt University in Chicago and the London School of Economics and Political Science.
 While at Roosevelt, he was elected student council president, and served alongside future Chicago mayor Harold Washington, who was the student council vice president.
 He graduated from Roosevelt University in 1949 and from the University of Michigan Law School in 1952.

 Career

 He began the practice of law in Sault Ste.
 Marie, Michigan in 1953.
 He was a delegate to Democratic State Conventions, 1954–1964 and a delegate to the 1956 Democratic National Convention.
-He practiced law in Illinois, as well as Michigan, and before the United States federal courts and served as Chippewa County Circuit Court Commissioner, 1958–1960.
+He practiced law in Illinois, as well as Michigan, and before the United States federal courts and served as Chippewa County Circuit Court Commissioner from 1958 to 1960.
 He was a member of the Democratic State Central Committee, 1958–1960.
-He was also Michigan Corporation and Securities Commissioner, 1961–1963.
+He was also Michigan Corporation and Securities Commissioner from 1961 to 1963.